Convex bodies associated to actions of reductive groups: Generalities on reductive group actions

 \section{Generalities on reductive group actions}

-{\bf Notation:} Throughout the rest of the paper we will use the following notation. $G$ denotes a connected reductive algebraic group over $\c$. \begin{itemize} \item[-] $B$ denotes a Borel subgroup of $G$ and $T$ and $U$ the maximal torus and maximal unipotent subgroups contained in $B$ respectively. \item[-] $R = R(G, T)$ is the root system with $R^+ = R^+(G, T)$ the subset of positive roots for the choice of $B$.
-We denote by $\alpha_1, \ldots, \alpha_r$ the corresponding simple roots where $r$ is the semi-simple rank of $G$. \item[-] $W$ denotes the Weyl group of $(G,T)$, and $s_1, \ldots, s_r \in W$ the simple reflections associated with $\alpha_1, \ldots, \alpha_r$.
-These generators of $W$ define a length function $\ell$ on this group.
-We denote by $w_0$ the unique longest element in $W$.
-Then $N = \ell(w_0)$ is the number of positive roots which is also equal to the dimension of the flag variety $G/B$. \item[-] $\Lambda$ denotes the weight lattice of $G$ (that is, the character group of $T$), and $\Lambda^+$ is the subset of dominant weights (for the choice of $B$).
+{\bf Notation:} {Throughout the rest of the paper we will use the following notation: We denote by $G$ a connected reductive algebraic group over $\c$.
+A Borel subgroup of $G$ is denoted by $B$ with $T$ and $U$ the maximal torus and maximal unipotent subgroups contained in $B$ respectively.
+The root system of $(G, T)$ is $R$ and $R^+$ denotes the subset of positive roots for the choice of $B$.
+We denote by $\alpha_1, \ldots, \alpha_r$ the corresponding simple roots where $r$ is the semi-simple rank of $G$.
+The Weyl group of $(G,T)$ is denoted by $W$ with $w_0 \in W$ its longest element.
+The weight lattice of $G$ (that is, the character group of $T$) is denoted by $\Lambda$, and $\Lambda^+$ is the subset of dominant weights (for the choice of $B$).
 Put $\Lambda_\r = \Lambda \otimes_{\z} \r$.
-Then the convex cone generated by $\Lambda^+$ in $\Lambda_\r$ is the positive Weyl chamber $\Lambda^+_{\r}$. \item[-] For a weight $\lambda \in \Lambda$, the irreducible $G$-module corresponding to $\lambda$ will be denoted by $V_\lambda$ and a highest weight vector in $V_\lambda$ will be denoted by $v_\lambda$. \end{itemize}
+Then the convex cone generated by $\Lambda^+$ in $\Lambda_\r$ is the positive Weyl chamber $\Lambda^+_{\r}$.
+For a weight $\lambda \in \Lambda^+$, the irreducible $G$-module corresponding to $\lambda$ will be denoted by $V_\lambda$ and a highest weight vector in $V_\lambda$ will be denoted by $v_\lambda$.}